PT-Symmetry Breaking Transitions in Polymeric Systems: Continuum Model

-It is straightforward to check that under the {\bf PT}-transformation rule (see Eqn.~\eqref{eq04}) $\psi^{R}_{gs}(x,g<g_c)$ remians invariant, while $\psi^{R}_{gs}(x,g>g_c)$ does not.
-It is very important to point out that in thermodynamic limit, while the ground state energy remains real for any value of $g$, only $\psi^{R}_{gs}(x,g<g_c)$ remains the eigenstate of the {\bf PT} operator, which implies that the ground state of the continuum Hatano-Nelson model goes through a generalized {\bf PT} transition.
+where $A$ is a constant.
+It is easy to check that under the {\bf PT}-transformation rule Eqn.~\eqref{eq04}, $\psi^{R}_{\rm gs}(x,g<g_{\rm c})$ remains invariant, while $\psi^{\rm R}_{\rm gs}(x,g>g_{\rm c})$ does not.
+In thermodynamic limit $L \to \infty$, while the ground state energy is real for all $g$, only $\psi^{\rm R}_{\rm gs}(x,g<g_{\rm c})$ remains eigenstate of the {\bf PT} operator.
+This implies that the ground state of the continuum Hatano-Nelson model goes through a {\bf PT} transition.
+Hence, the localization-delocalization transition and DNA unzipping transition, both corresponds to the {\bf PT}-symmetry breaking transition.
+It is to be noted that $n$ can be as large as $L-1$.
+Thus, in the thermodynamic limit, $E_{\rm ex}$ remains complex for all $g$ which indicates that the {\bf PT}-transition for the studied model is restricted to the ground state only.

-\subsection{Discrete Model}
+\section{Discrete Model}